gusthemole/lexideck/README.md

 - **Chain Commands**: `!Anna find AI news : !Lexi discuss`
 - **Pipe Output to Input**: `!Anna AI news == !Gus analysis`

-### End of Tutorial

-Feel free to use any of the commands or ask for further clarification on any of the features!

 ## Getting Started

 To use Lexideck: